 MESSAGE (NORMAL OPERATION) DESCRIPTION BRAKE Message displayed when the brakes are applied continuously for 15 seconds.
 (Speed needs to be higher than 5 km/h (3 MPH)) PERFORMANCE KEY Displayed at power up when a the performance key is used.
 WORK KEY Displayed at power up when the work key is used.
 OVERRIDE Override is displayed when the override switch is pressed and the shift lever is set to reverse gear.
 SEAT BELT When the driver seat belt is not buckled and the vehicle speed is less than 10 km/h (6 MPH), the message is displayed and the pilot lamp will be lit.
 No engine torque limitation engaged.
 ENGINE LIMITATION ENGAGED FASTEN SEAT BELT When the driver seat belt is not buckled and the vehicle speed is above 10 km/h (6 MPH), the message is displayed and the pilot lamp stays on.
 The engine management will engage a torque limitation that will limit the vehicle speed to approximately 20 km/h (12 MPH).
 DPS MAX.
 Maximum steering assist.
 DPS MED Medium steering assist DPS MIN Minimum steering assist.
 SPORT MODE ACTIVE Displayed when sport mode is activated.
-ECO MODE Displayed when ECO mode is activated.
-MAINTENANCE SOON (1) Displayed in gauge when vehicle is due for a maintenance.
+ECO MODE ACTIVE Displayed when ECO mode is activated.
+MAINTENANCE REQUIRED (1) Displayed in gauge when vehicle is due for a maintenance.
+LOW GEAR Displayed when belt protection is active in high gear.
+(If available and activated on your model)

-(1) To erase the MAINTENANCE SOON message, proceed as follows:

-- 1. Select PARK. - 2.
+- (1) To erase the MAINTENANCE RE-QUIRED message, proceed as follows: - Select PARK. - 2.
 Turn ignition switch to ON.
 Do NOT start engine.